Frequently Asked Questions

 Who are some of your sponsors?
 Sponsors include Armstrong (flooring), Kohler (plumbing fixtures), Whirlpool (appliances), CertainTeed (roofing, drywall &insulation), Mastic (siding), Cargill Beef, BlueLine Rental (formerly Volvo Rents), CertaPro, Veterans United Home Loans, and defense contractors L-3 and BAE Systems.

 What kind of financial support are we talking about with those sponsors?
 Homes for Our Troops respects both our Veterans and our sponsors’ privacy, and therefore does not comment on the specifics of relationships.
 Each sponsorship package is customized to meet the needs of the corporation.
 Some sponsors provide monetary donations; others provide services or building material (in-kind donations) or a combination of both.

 How many homes have you completed?
-We have delivered 166 homes as of July 18, providing those Veterans a significant advantage as they rebuild their lives.
-During the year, we can have upwards of 55 build projects for Veterans nationwide in various stages of construction.
+We have delivered 168 homes as of September 25, 2014, providing those Veterans a significant advantage as they rebuild their lives.
+During the year, we can have upwards of 55 active build projects for Veterans nationwide in various stages of construction.